-Age is not a factor when it comes to individuals being prone to digestive issues.
-Whether you’re an adult who is suffering or have a baby or child in your care showing signs of discomfort, problems that stem from the stomach can cause major disruption to daily life.
+Age is not a factor when it comes to being prone to digestive issues.
+Whether you’re an adult who is suffering or have a child in your care showing signs of discomfort, digestive problems can cause major disruption to daily life.

 Bloating, reflux, constipation, diarrhea, cramps, colic and indigestion are just a few of the symptoms that are associated with gastrointestinal ailments.
 Some turn to over the counter medications, while others follow a more holistic approach.
 Eating mindfully, getting enough fiber, staying hydrated, managing your stress and getting exercise- the advice you get is usually all the same.
-However, many are surprised when it is suggested they see an osteopath.
+However, many are surprised when they are referred to an osteopath.
 The following explains how osteopathy can benefit a person of any age with their digestive problems.

 Babies & Children